Comparing localizations across adjunctions: Homotopical localizations and cellularizations

 for all $X$ and all~$f$, which is the natural $\pi f$\nobreakdash-equivalence studied in~\cite{CGT}.
-From the fact that \eqref{cgt} is a $\pi f$-equivalence it follows that, if $X$ is $1$-connected, then $L_{\pi f}(\pi L_fX)$ is trivial.
+From the fact that the morphism \eqref{cgt} is a $\pi f$-equivalence it follows that, if $X$ is $1$-connected, then $L_{\pi f}(\pi L_fX)$ is trivial.
 It is a long-standing open problem to decide if $L_fX$ is in fact $1$-connected for every map $f$ when $X$ is $1$-connected.

-It should be possible to extend (\ref{cgt}) to higher dimensions by using a suitable category of algebraic models for $n$\nobreakdash-types (for example, $n$\nobreakdash-hypercrossed complexes~\cite{CarrascoCegarra}), in which homotopical localizations can be effectively computed, as done in \cite{CGT} for the model category of groupoids.
-This would yield relevant information on the $n$\nobreakdash-type of~$L_fX$, which is usually difficult to relate with the $n$\nobreakdash-type of~$X$.
+It should be possible to extend (\ref{cgt}) to higher dimensions by using suitable categories of algebraic models for $n$\nobreakdash-types, in which homotopical localizations can be effectively computed, as done in \cite{CGT} for the model category of groupoids.
+This might yield relevant information on the $n$\nobreakdash-type of~$L_fX$, which is usually difficult to relate with the $n$\nobreakdash-type of~$X$.